I Want to be a Tutor

 - Increased expertise in academic subject areas

 - Personal satisfaction of helping other people

-Tutors must have earned an "A" or "A-" in the course(s) they wish to tutor (or equivalent ACT score), have a 3.0 GPA and be willing to work at least 10 hours per week.
+Tutors must have earned a "B" or better in the course(s) they wish to tutor (or equivalent ACT score) and be willing to work at least 10 hours per week.

 email@example.com | 801-626-7484 | Tracy Hall Rm.
 101.